pshrmn/curi/packages/curi/docs/API/cache.md

 The above cache uses a location's `key` property to store values.
 This is really only useful for dealing with reusing responses when the user uses the browser's forward/back buttons.

-Alternatively, you might create a cache the can cache response based on the location's `pathname` or possibly by concatenating the `pathname`, `search`, and `hash` strings.
+Alternatively, you might create a `cache` that can cache responses based on the location's `pathname` or possibly by concatenating the `pathname`, `search`, and `hash` strings.
 What you choose is really up to you.

 ### With Hash History